uwe-koeckemann/uwe-koeckemann.github.io/docs/03-language/types.md

     (#type new-type ^org.aiddl.type.term.collection.set)

 This example can be seen as simply renaming the AIDDL set type.
 The `^` signals that the following is a function reference.
+This would allow us to write an entry

+    (^$new-type S {a b c})

+using a function reference to the name of the type in the type slot of the entry.

 Any basic AIDDL type can be used in a type definition, but in most cases we would like to be more precise.
 For this, we can employ a combination of type